Moe-hacker/ruri/FAQ.md

 You might need /etc/subuid and /etc/subgid configured in your system.
 Rootless container is still WIP.
 # About Seccomp:
-The seccomp rule of ruri is based on Docker's default seccomp profile. ruri does not provide the way to change it, but you can edit src/seccomp.c and replace setup_seccomp() with your own config.
+The seccomp rule of ruri is based on Docker's default seccomp profile. ruri does not provide the way to change it, but you can edit src/seccomp.c and rewrite setup_seccomp() with your own config.